 If you are engaged in the development of repositories and their networks, we would be delighted to welcome you as a new member of COAR.
-The first General Assembly of COAR decided in March 2010 about the membership fees for 2010.
+The first General Assembly of COAR decided in March 2010 about the membership fees.
 COAR offers various forms of participation including single and group memberships as well as the opportunity to become a partner.

 - Association for Learning Technology (ALT), ALT RepositoryOxford, United Kingdom